howlongwillitlast14/itc-scraper/readme.txt

 ver.
 1.2 (27-Jul-2012)
 Apple has made certain modification in iTunesConnect web-interface so the parser has become invalid.
 One regular expression is fixed in itc_scraper.php

+ver.
+1.3 (04-Aug-2012)
+Apple has make modifications in 'AppleID or password specified incorrect' which led to even locking itunes account due to series of failed sign in attempts.
+Sales report agregation routine was modified to avoid multiple running after each login processing.
+Now it runs only once in the end of all logins processed
+Intorodicing new config parameter: $scrape_sales_at
+It doesn't make sense to run sales reports scraping on each script launch if you're launching it more than once a day. index.php and itc.css was modified.
+'Sort by' control was added.
+'Sales last updated' was added